Empowerment in the Workplace: What It Is and Why It Matters

 Support strong leaders

 At the organizational level, empowerment in the workplace means trusting that managers know their teams best.
-When managers are empowered, they’re able to better connect with their staffers and provide what their team needs to succeed.
-Empowered managers are transparent with information, that employees value.
-Processes become more optimized thanks to direct input from the employees who work through those processes on a daily basis.
+When empowered, managers can better connect with their staffers and provide what their team needs to succeed.
+Empowered managers are transparent with information that employees value and processes become more optimized thanks to direct input from the employees who work through those processes daily.

 Strengthen financial performance